kevinveenbirkenbach/cymais/CONTRIBUTING.md

 ## License and Commercial Use

-CyMaIS is primarily designed for private use.
-Commercial use of CyMaIS is not permitted without a proper licensing agreement.
+Infinito.Nexus is primarily designed for private use.
+Commercial use of Infinito.Nexus is not permitted without a proper licensing agreement.
 By contributing to this project, you agree that your contributions will be licensed under the same terms as the rest of the project.

 ## Getting Started